New: Connect your wearable. Get a peptide protocol tuned to your data.

 Core Peptides

-Core Peptides has emerged as one of the most trusted US-based peptide vendors, particularly for GLP-1 compounds like semaglutide and tirzepatide.
-Their catalog covers the highest-demand research compounds with clean documentation, fast domestic shipping, and a 12% affiliate commission.
+Core Peptides has emerged as one of the most trusted US-based peptide vendors, particularly for recovery and performance compounds.
+Their catalog covers the highest-demand research compounds with clean documentation, fast domestic shipping, and a straightforward checkout experience.

 Pros